maxymkuz/Sports-predictor/README.md

 # Sport's Predictor
 ### Description
-I am making an API, which will predict an outcome of any sports event using profound regression Machine Learning algorithms, and figure out coefficients of all possible outcomes(win, draw, lose) with an option to make a fixed amount of profit from each bet.
-As sport betting market turnover steadily grows at about +7-8% per year, and is already worth more than 7$ billion, the demand for betting platforms is rising.
+I am making an API, which will predict an outcome of any sports event using profound supervised classification and regression Machine Learning algorithms, and figure out coefficients of all possible outcomes(win, draw, lose) with an option to make a fixed amount of profit from each bet.
+As sport betting market turnover steadily grows at about +7-8% per year, the demand for betting platforms is rising.
 This
     API is meant to be used as the core in setting coefficients at any sports betting platform, especially web-based ones.